DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 exception of the fourth - the questionnaire with pre-defined yes/no questions.
-Regarding the third item, only some specific elements of the self-questionnaire with pre-defined questions were studied: physical attributes (“aspect”, “silhouette” and “the most attractive in me”);
+Regarding the third item, only some specific elements of the self-questionnaire with pre-defined questions were studied: physical attributes ("aspect", "silhouette" and "the most attractive in me");
-socioeconomic traits (“qualifications”, “profession” and “income”); and personality/psychological characteristics.
+socioeconomic traits ("qualifications", "profession" and "income"); and personality/psychological characteristics.

-Self-presentation messages and the selected items of the self-questionnaire with pre-defined questions were analyzed using a thematic and summative content analysis methodology[^7_Casimiro_49] and employing techniques of the grounded theory that Larossa defines as a “valuable set of procedures for thinking about theoretically textual materials”.[^7_Casimiro_50] A semi-inductive approach, qualitative and interpretative, was followed in the search for unexpected data that would contribute substantially to the construction of hypotheses in a dialectical relationship between theoretical reflection and reality.[^7_Casimiro_51] From an analysis of the 200 presentation messages of both males and females, "thematic files" or "category files"[^7_Casimiro_52] were created for both sexes.
-In each of these files, excerpts of the user’s most significant descriptions were labeled and the words most often used counted.
+Self-presentation messages and the selected items of the self-questionnaire with pre-defined questions were analyzed using a thematic and summative content analysis methodology[^7_Casimiro_49] and employing techniques of the grounded theory that Larossa defines as a "valuable set of procedures for thinking about theoretically textual materials".[^7_Casimiro_50] A semi-inductive approach, qualitative and interpretative, was followed in the search for unexpected data that would contribute substantially to the construction of hypotheses in a dialectical relationship between theoretical reflection and reality.[^7_Casimiro_51] From an analysis of the 200 presentation messages of both males and females, "thematic files" or "category files"[^7_Casimiro_52] were created for both sexes.
+In each of these files, excerpts of the user's most significant descriptions were labeled and the words most often used counted.
 The content analysis of the messages was guided by the main research question and required an observation grid containing some